arohanmittalUCSD/cse15l-lab-reports/LabReport4/LabReport4.md

 ### Create a.sh and b.sh

-Create two .sh files in a predetermined directory in our local computer in the following form.
+Create a .sh files in a predetermined directory in our local computer in the following form.

 #### a.sh